 My name is Jonathan Browne.
-I'm an experienced software developer and a computer science student at the University of Texas at Austin's Integrated 5-Year Computer Science BS/MS Program.
-I'm currently in my third year, but I've been programming since elementary school.
+I'm an experienced software developer and a student in the University of Texas at Austin's Integrated 5-Year Computer Science BS/MS Program.
+I'm currently entering my fourth year at UT, but I've been programming since elementary school.

 I work on Sponge, an open-source plugin API for Minecraft servers.
 I've been involved with the project since 2015, and have served as a core developer since 2017.